HaylzRandom/mini-js-projects/projects/hoverboard/README.md

-# 3D Background Boxes
+# Hoverboard

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will display a colour while hovering over the screen with a cool effect

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a fun little component that when the screen is hovered over a trail of colours will appear

 ## Tech Stack